Battle of Sept-Îles: Contact

 The British force was visible against the lighter horizon and the Germans were further aided by a rain squall approaching from the south-west.
 Visibility was poor with low clouds and there was a long heavy swell.
 Kohlauf saw the silhouette of the larger British cruiser and believing he had been surprised gave the immediate order to turn and flee but not before ordering every ship to launch their torpedoes.

 Charybdis could have inflicted considerable damage but the Germans had only been confirmed on radar with no visual contact.
 A total of 24 torpedoes were launched by the Germans.
 Lookouts suddenly saw the white, straight foaming tracks of torpedoes and before anything could be done Charybdis was hit on the port side by T23 (Friedrich-Karl Paul), flooding No 2 dynamo room and B boiler room.
 The port electrical ring main failed and she listed twenty degrees to port and stopped.
 Torpedoes narrowly missed Wensleydale and Grenville and then a second torpedo from T27 struck Charybdis.
 This time the aft engine room was hit which flooded and cut all electrical power and increased the list to fifty degrees.

 Within minutes of the second torpedo hit on Charybdis, scored a hit on Limbourne exploding the forward magazine.
-She listed heavily to starboard with her bows blown off; the crew subsequently abandoned ship Charybdis sank within half an hour with the loss of over 400 men including her captain George Voelcker.
+She listed heavily to starboard with her bows blown off; the crew subsequently abandoned ship.
+Charybdis sank within half an hour with the loss 462 men including her captain George Voelcker.
 The other destroyers had near misses from collisions in the confusion and then withdrew, ending the battle.

 Aftermath

 The British force, now under command of Roger Hill of Grenville, only came back when they learned of Limbournes crippling and then conducted a rescue operation; 107 of the crew of Charybdis were recovered through the morning and day.
-Limbourne had lost 42 members of her crew.
+Limbourne had lost 39 members of her crew.
+Four of eight American artillerymen of 110th Field Artillery on detachment aboard were also killed.
 An attempt to tow Limbourne failed and the order was given for her to be scuttled.
 She was sunk by torpedoes from Talybont and surface gunfire from Rocket; 100 survivors were picked up.
+Three more British crews of Limbourne died from their wounds in the next days, bringing her death toll to 46.

 Franz Kohlauf was awarded the Knight's Cross for this action by Adolf Hitler soon after, while Friedrich-Karl Paul was awarded the German Cross.
 The action was the last defeat of the Royal Navy.
 Lessons were learned by the British and despite the setback Operation Tunnel succeeded, with only four out of 15 blockade runners reaching France.
 Münsterland returned to port in Saint-Malo unscathed but the blockade running mission had been frustrated.
 On the next attempt, she was forced ashore and destroyed west of Cap Blanc Nez by fire from British coastal artillery at Dover, on 21 January 1944.